 The 2.4-GHz band is also used by other connectivity technologies, such as Bluetooth® Low Energy.
 Designers often combine Bluetooth and Wi-Fi in the same system to expand the features of their products.
 This combination leads to over-the-air interference between the two and further amplifies an already congested environment.
 As a result, Bluetooth performance suffers.

-The new SimpleLink devices address the complex problem of coexistence between Wi-Fi and Bluetooth radios, and deliver reliable throughput performance at 2.4 GHz.
+The new SimpleLink devices and modules address the complex problem of coexistence between Wi-Fi and Bluetooth radios, and deliver reliable throughput performance at 2.4 GHz.

 Challenge No. 2: enhanced IoT security starts with hardware selection